 As the employer, you must have complied with the legislation by your company’s “staging date”, which is determined by your PAYE reference number.
 The employee doesn’t have to do anything to enrol in their new workplace pension as the employer makes all of the arrangements.
 Any employer which does not comply with the legislation could face significant fines as a result.
 We’re here to help you and your business prepare for auto enrolment.
-We will advise you on the legal duties you will have in respect of all your staff, while providing stress-free solutions and helping you to achieve a workplace pension scheme which suits the needs of your business and your employees.
+We will advise you on the legal duties you will have in respect of all your staff, and help you to achieve a workplace pension scheme which suits the needs of your business and your employees.

 Provide effective financial support and protection at the right time